Schleidinem/Active-Directory-Home-Lab/README.md

 ## 📌 Project Overview
 This lab demonstrates how to set up **Active Directory (AD)** on a **Windows Server virtual machine** using **VMware Workstation Pro**.
-The project covers installation, configuration, and AD setup, including **Organizational Units (OUs), groups, and user accounts** — simulating a real enterprise environment.
+The project covers installation, configuration, and AD setup, including **Organizational Units (OUs), groups, users, and role assignments**

 ## 🎯 Objectives
 - Install Windows Server in VMware Workstation Pro
 - Set up and configure **Active Directory Domain Services (AD DS)**
+-  Use **Server Manager** to install and assign roles/features
 - Create **Organizational Units (OUs)** to represent departments/regions
 - Add **groups** within OUs
 - Create and manage **user accounts** in AD